atharvdange618/My-Call-Detector-App/README.md

 ### React Native Front-end

-- **`App.tsx`**: This is the main component of the application.
-It's responsible for rendering the UI, managing the application's state, and handling user interactions.
+- **`App.tsx`**: The main component responsible for rendering the UI, managing state, and orchestrating user interactions.
+It utilizes custom hooks and utility modules to handle core functionalities.
-- **`useCallLogMonitor.ts`**: This custom React hook encapsulates the logic for interacting with the native module.
-It subscribes to call updates from the native side and provides a clean interface for the `App` component.
+- **`hooks/useCallLogMonitor.ts`**: A custom React hook that encapsulates the logic for interacting with the native `CallLogModule`, subscribing to call updates, and managing the call log state.
+- **`hooks/usePermissions.ts`**: A custom hook that handles the process of requesting necessary Android permissions from the user, ensuring the app has the required access to function correctly.
-- **`CallLogModule.ts`**: This file defines the JavaScript interface for the native module.
-It exposes the `startMonitoring` and `stopMonitoring` methods to the React Native code.
+- **`CallLogModule.ts`**: Defines the JavaScript interface for the native module, exposing methods like `startMonitoring` and `stopMonitoring` to the React Native environment.
-- **`Permissions.ts`**: This utility file handles the process of requesting the necessary Android permissions from the user.
-- **`CallLogAnalyzer.ts`**: This utility file processes the raw call log data received from the native module and transforms it into a more structured and usable format.
+- **`utils/CallLogAnalyzer.ts`**: A utility module that processes raw call log data from the native module, transforming it into a structured and usable format for the application.
+- **`utils/Notification.ts`**: This utility handles the creation and display of local notifications, providing immediate feedback to the user after a call is detected.
+- **`utils/OpenWhatsApp.ts`**: This utility provides a simple function to open WhatsApp with a pre-filled message, allowing users to quickly contact numbers from the call log.

 ### Native Android Back-end

 - **`CallLogModule.kt`**: This is the native module that's exposed to the React Native front-end.
 It's responsible for starting and stopping the `CallLogMonitorService` and for sending call log data to the React Native side via a `BroadcastReceiver`.
 - **`CallLogMonitorService.kt`**: This is an Android foreground service that runs in the background and periodically checks the call log for new entries.
 When a new call is detected, it sends a broadcast intent with the call details.
-- **`CallLogHelper.kt`**: This is a helper class that provides a simple interface for querying the Android call log.
+- **`CallLogHelper.kt`**: This is a helper class that.
+It provides a simple interface for querying the Android call log.
 - **`BootReceiver.kt`**: This `BroadcastReceiver` is responsible for starting the `CallLogMonitorService` when the device boots up.

 ## Getting Started